Appearance

 - Update branch protection rules to require peer review before merge.

-- Train developers on the peer review workflow.
+- Train developers on the peer review workflow, including security checks such as identifying sensitive data in logging statements.

 - Block direct commits to production-bound branches.